Simon-Initiative/oli-torus/README.md

         ngrok http 4000
         ```
 1. Access your running webapp using the generated https address (shown in console after `Forwarding`).
 This will be the same address used to configure the LMS LTI connection

+### Configuring an LTI 1.3 Connection

+Torus supports LTI 1.3 integration and leverages the Learning Management System for course delivery.

+To configure an LTI connection, refer to the [LTI 1.3 Integration document](./docs/lti1.3.md).